 - Last Entry – is 30 minutes before closing

-- Clothes Hire – If you’ve hired any clothing, you can collect it from the clothing desk near the change rooms and lockers.
+- Clothes Hire – All hired clothing, can be collect from the clothing desk near the change rooms and lockers.

 - Duration – It should take you around 1-2hours from arriving to finishing your lesson and changing.

 - Meet your instructor – The bench number where to meet your instructor is on your lesson pass.